Sex Juice: The Healthy, Natural Booster

 That’s not to say that commercial pomegranate juice doesn’t contain punicalagins; it does, just not much.
 That means the best way to augment your intake of punicalagins/ellagic acid/urolithin is to take a supplement.

-Biotest was so high on punicalagins that we made them the backbone of P-Well (on Amazon), our multi-functional supplement for vascular sexual health, urinary tract health, and prostate support.
+Biotest was so high on punicalagins that we made them the backbone of P-Well (Buy at Amazon), our multi-functional supplement for vascular sexual health, urinary tract health, and prostate support.
 Each serving contains 180 mg. of punicalagins (from pomegranate), along with 30 mg. of lycopene from natural tomato extract and 500 mg. of cranberry whole fruit concentrate.

 Together, they should make you, well, pee well, or at least pee better.
 The product also helps protect your all-too-vulnerable prostate and possibly allows you to enjoy a better sex life by improving testosterone levels and allowing more blood to flow into the penis when aroused.
 It might also convey some or all of the health benefits described in this article.